WICG/keyboard-lock/explainer2.md

 * Level 2 support : browser keys + system keys

 While no other browser has expressed interest in supporting this API, simplifying the implementation requirements makes it more likely to be considered.
 We are actively seeking feedback from other browser vendors on this matter.

 ## Impact and backward compatibility

 There are only a few users of the API currently, so making this change shouldn't be a large burden.

-The common use case is for applicaitons that only want to capture Browser Keys.
-This change makes it easier for this use case, but current users will want to update their calls to remove the argument to `lock()`.
-Failure to do so will simply mean that they are capturing more keys than they require.
+The common use case is for applications that want to capture all Browser Keys.
+This change makes it easier for this use case.

 The only current users who will be "broken" by this change are those that need both Browser and System Keys.
 This is the more rare use case (typically for remote access or remote shell application) so there are few application that need to be transitioned.
-These apps will need to be updated to specify a list of the System Keys that they wish to capture.
+These apps will need to be updated to explicitly request System keys.
-However, these used can update their calls now (with the current API) so that they are not impacted when the updated version rolls out.

 ## Alternatives considered